Increase in Student Financial Aid Presented During the Culinary College's Annual State of the Institute Meeting for Staff and Faculty

 through its expert financial aid department.
 On average, 90% of the college's

-students receive some form of financial aid—and many receive both need and
+students receive some form of f—and many receive both need and

 merit aid.
 Importantly, most CIA aid is renewable and can provide valuable